Inwerpsel/use-theme-editor/docs/USAGE.md

 After undoing changes, you can redo them again using ctrl + shift + Z (or cmd + shift + Z).

+Each change you make in the editor is applied immediately, so also "fluid" rapid changes, for example dragging the color picker to a different color.
+While dragging you see the color applied immediately, but the history will only include the "final" color you land on.
+This way the history stays manageable and navigable.
+This is done by using a 700ms timeout.

 Note that this is only local history and not saved on the server.
 Versioning of themes saved on the server is not included yet, but may be supported (to some degree) by this library at a later point.